Jofre Torrents: International career

 Torrents is a youth international for Spain.
 In September 2023, he played for the Spain U17s and suffered an injury that set him back a season.
 In January 2025, he was called up to the Spain U18s, but had to drop out of the side due to an injury.

 Playing style

-Torrents is a left-back who makes dynamic runs against his opposition, and is capable of delivering effective crosses and passes.
-He is remarkably strong and adept in one-on-one situations.
-He is a determined and promising talent.
+Torrents is a left-back who makes runs against his opposition and is capable of delivering crosses and passes.
+He has been described as strong and adept in one-on-one situations, and as a promising talent.